erman-dev/i-scheduler/README.md

 The `TaskTracker` class is the core of the dependency management system.

--   **Dependency Graph:** It uses Python's built-in `graphlib.TopologicalSorter` to manage the task dependency graph and determine which tasks are ready to run based on the status of their dependecies.
+-   **Dependency Graph:** It uses Python's built-in `graphlib.TopologicalSorter` to manage the task dependency graph and determine which tasks are ready to run based on the status of their dependencies.
 -   **Task State:** The state of each task (e.g., `PENDING`, `RUNNING`, `COMPLETED`, `FAILED`, `SKIPPED`) is tracked in a separate dictionary within the `TaskTracker`.
 -   **Failure and Skipping:**
     -   If a task fails during execution, it is marked as `FAILED`.